James W. Gresens

 Jim is also a frequent lecturer in the construction industry as well as a mediator and certified arbitrator for the American Arbitration Association.
 He is a member of the WNY Trial Lawyers Association and Leadership Buffalo.
 Beyond the legal industry, Jim volunteers at St. Luke’s Mission, where he tutors underprivileged high school students in literature and history.

 Jim was selected to the 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019, 2020, 2021 and 2022 Upstate New York Super Lawyers list.

 Construction & Demolition; Education; Professional Services; Real Estate and Environmental

-New York General Building Contractors; Associated Builders and Contractors, Inc. (member); Construction Exchange of Buffalo & Western New York (Board of Directors; Member of Legislative, Insurance); Long Range Planning Committees; The Associated General Contractors of America (member; Surety Bonding, Contract Documents, and Project Delivery Committees)
+New York General Building Contractors; Associated Builders and Contractors, Inc. (member); Construction Exchange of Buffalo & Western New York (member); The Associated General Contractors of America (member)

 New York; United States Court of Appeals for the Second and Fourth Circuits; United States District Court for all districts of New York; United States District Court for the Eastern District of Michigan; United States Supreme Court

 SUNY Buffalo Law School, J.D., magna cum laude